3D Printing in Healthcare: Revolutionizing the Medical Industry

 How is 3D printing used in medicine?

-The company manufactures custom prosthetics and implants as well as surgical tools.
+The company manufactures custom prosthetics, implants, and surgical tools.

 Production can be customized, costs are reduced, and it is faster.